yanxilinn/Webable-Tennis/README.md

 ## Functionality & MVPs

-🎾 1-Player-Mode Controls
-- To move up, move mouse up or use up arrow
-- To move down, move mouse down or use down arrow

 🎾 2-Player-Mode Controls
 - Left player: - To move up, use "w"
                - To move down, use "s"